dipraj-debnath/DECK-GA/README.md

 ## Prerequisites

-Before running the scripts, ensure you have Python installed on your system along with the following packages: numpy, matplotlib, scikit-learn, and pickle.
+Before running the scripts, ensure you have Python installed on your system along with the following packages: `numpy`, `matplotlib`, `scikit-learn`, and `pickle`.
 Install these packages using pip:

 ```bash
 pip install numpy matplotlib scikit-learn pickle5